dbrownidau/constitution/new_constitution.md

 Representative Committee

-21.2.
+22.2.
 Each subcommittee shall have a chairperson

-21.4.
-The management of a subcommittee shall be the duty of the corresponding chair-person
+22.4.
+The management of a subcommittee shall be the duty of the corresponding chairperson

-21.5.
+22.5.
 The goals and policy of the subcommittee shall be set by the executive committee

-21.6.
+22.6.
 All members under a subcommittee shall be considered a committee member

-21.7.
+22.7.
 The executive committee shall have the power to add and remove committee members

-21.8.
-A committee member shall be a member of no more than two sub-committees
+22.8.
+A committee member shall be a member of no more than two subcommittees

-21.9.
+22.9.
 A subcommittee may act under any title approved by the executive committee

-21.10.
+22.10.
 Committee members may act under a title approved by both theirselves and the executive committee

-21.11.
+22.11.
 The executive committee shall have the power to establish and remove subcommittees

-## 22. Subcommittee Chair
+## 23. Subcommittee Chair

-22.1.
-Each chairperson shall be an executive committee member
+23.1.
+Each chairperson of a subcommittee shall be an executive committee member

-22.2.
-The chairperson of a subcommittee shall be decided by the corresponding committee members by majority vote, recorded by the secretary
+23.2.
+The chairperson of a subcommittee shall be decided by the corresponding committee members by majority vote, documented by the secretary

-22.3.
+23.3.
 The chairperson of a subcommittee shall have an additional casting vote in their corresponding subcommittee where a vote on any matter is drawn

 In addition to any provisions set out elsewhere in this constitution or in any regulations made hereunder, it shall be the duty of the chairperson to:

-22.4. co-ordinate and supervise the work of the corresponding committee members
+23.4. co-ordinate and supervise the work of the corresponding committee members

-22.5. generally carry out the policy of the corresponding subcommittee
+23.5. generally carry out the policy of the corresponding subcommittee

-22.6. take the chair at any meeting of the subcommittee and decide meeting procedure
+23.6. take the chair at any meeting of the subcommittee and decide meeting procedure

-## 23. Dissent Act
+## 24. Dissent Act

-23.1.
+24.1.
 All committee members have the power to call the dissent act

-23.2.
+24.2.
 The dissent act will overide or reverse a decision made by the executive committee if possible

-23.3.
+24.3.
+The dissent act may be called on a policy other than the constitution, in which case the proposed change will be included in the vote

+24.3.
 Voting is open to ordinary members, with the voting occuring via a GM, EGM or online ballot

-23.4.
+24.4.
 A majority vote is needed for a successful dissent act to occur

-## 24. Other

-24.1.
-David Maxwell is eternal dictator of CASSA

 ## 25. Vote of no confidence

 25.1.
-Any committee member has the power to call a vote of no confidence
+Any committee member and orginary member has the power to call a vote of no confidence

 25.2.
-A vote of no confidence must be called at least 7 days before the vote takes place
+All committee members and ordinary members will be able to case a vote on a vote of no confidence

 25.3.
-All committee members must be made to vote; They may be able to vote for, against or abstain from voting
+All committee members must be informed of the vote by the secretary; They may be able to vote for, against or abstain from voting

 25.4.
-A majority of the committee must vote for the removal of the executive committee member for a succesful vote of no confidence
+For a succesful vote of no confidence to occur, there must be an amount of votes in favour of the vote equal to the majority of the amount of committee members and a majority amount of those voting

 25.5.
-A successful vote of no confidence will see that the executive committee member in question is removed from their executive committee position
+A successful vote of no confidence will see that the committee member or executive committee member in question is removed from their position

 25.6.
-A vote of no confidence may be called anonymously via proxy by the secretary of the association
+A vote of no confidence may be called via proxy by the secretary of the association at the secretary's descretion

 ## 26. Dissolution

 26.1.
 The Association may at any time, with the consent of a majority of not less than 75% of the members voting at a General Meeting called for the purpose, be dissolved.

 26.2.
-If upon dissolution or winding up of the Association there remains after the satisfaction of all its debts and liabilities, any balance of funds whatsoever, the same shall not be distributed among the members or the Association but shall be transferred to the School of Computer and Security Science to be used to benefit students.
+If upon dissolution or winding up of the Association there remains after the satisfaction of all its debts and liabilities, any balance of funds whatsoever, the same shall not be distributed among the members or the Association but shall be transferred to the School of Science to be used to benefit students.

 ## 27. Inspection of Records